St. Louis Asset Protection for Business Owners

 Exempting Assets in Missouri

+Exempting assets is an important part of St. Louis asset protection.
 State and federal laws exempt some of your assets from the claims of creditors.
 Important to note is that while some states allow you to choose either the state or federal exemptions, in others you must use the state exemptions … and federal bankruptcy exemptions are not available.

 Once you have identified the protected asset classes available to you under applicable law, it may be prudent to maximize your protection by converting non-exempt assets into exempt assets.